mattermost/mattermost-handbook/contributors/join-us/localization.md

 Here is [an example PR](https://github.com/mattermost/mattermost/pull/24074) you can use as a starting point.

 ### Step 2 - Adding the language to Mobile
-Add the language to app/i18n/index.ts
+- Add the language to `app/i18n/index.ts`
-Add the language to app/i18n/languages.ts
+- Add the language to `app/i18n/languages.ts`

-Here is an example [PR](https://github.com/mattermost/mattermost-mobile/pull/7462)
+Here is [an example PR](https://github.com/mattermost/mattermost-mobile/pull/7462) you can use as a starting point.

 ### Step 3 - Adding the language to the Desktop-platform
 Import the translation file into i18n/i18n.ts and add the language to the menu